 - To begin, go to the app store on your mobile device and download the Dubai REST Application, or visit the DLD website.

-- Certificate Number: You can find it below the barcode or QR code of the title deed.
+- Dubai title deed certificate number: You can find it below the barcode or QR code of the title deed.
 For Oqood, find the Contract Number.

 - Certificate Year: You can find it below the barcode or QR code of the title deed.
 For Oqood, find the contract year.